Radek-Wawrzyk/recruitment-task-1innosystems/README.md

   - ES6+

 ## Front End
-Node.js is require to run this application.
+Node.js is requires to run this application.
+Basically Website is based on SPA with Vue.js and Babel.
+App has b

 ### Install
 ```sh